Home Tutorials Training Consulting Books Company Contact us

 7.4.
 Export the package

-Select the MANIFEST.MF file switch to the Runtime tab and export the package which contains the IGreeter interface.
+Select the MANIFEST.MF file switch to the Runtime tab and export the package that contains the IGreeter interface.

 Export IGreeter package